-Gig Harbor is a decidedly white-collar city, with fully 88.14% of the workforce employed in white-collar jobs, well above the national average.
+Gig Harbor is a decidedly white-collar city, with fully 85.56% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Gig Harbor is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Gig Harbor who work in office and administrative support (12.21%), sales jobs (11.38%), and management occupations (10.30%).
+There are especially a lot of people living in Gig Harbor who work in healthcare (13.76%), management occupations (13.69%), and sales jobs (9.73%).

 Also of interest is that Gig Harbor has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 9.11% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Gig Harbor telecommute to their jobs.
+Overall, about 8.82% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-One of the nice things about Gig Harbor is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Gig Harbor is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-Gig Harbor is one of the most well-educated cities in the nation.
-44.60% of adults in Gig Harbor have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The education level of Gig Harbor ranks among the highest in the nation.
+Of the 25-and-older adult population in Gig Harbor, 48.32% have at least a bachelor's degree.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

-The per capita income in Gig Harbor in 2010 was $41,823, which is wealthy relative to Washington and the nation.
-This equates to an annual income of $167,292 for a family of four.
-However, Gig Harbor contains both very wealthy and poor people as well.
+The per capita income in Gig Harbor in 2018 was $49,265, which is wealthy relative to Washington and the nation.
+This equates to an annual income of $197,060 for a family of four.

 The most common language spoken in Gig Harbor is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Chinese.